 In the process, the Japanese Army committed a grisly catalogue of bloody atrocities and war crimes, gang rapes, mass murders and pillaging of the like rarely seen in history.

-That night in early June 1945, with Japan’s war against the Americans about to be lost, General Yamashita hurridly oversaw the last burials of gold and treasure.
+That night in early June 1945, with Japan’s war against the Americans about to be lost, General Yamashita hurriedly oversaw the last burials of gold and treasure.

 Prince Takeda, of the Japanese Royal family, had helped devise and build the tunnels to hide the treasure.
 They called the operation ‘Golden Lily’ after a poem written by Emperor Hirohito.